Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Practical implementation

 \subsection{Acceleration of convergence}

-Reverse (and Reject) MPC uses MD for its optimization, but because it is classified as a first-order gradient method, its convergence is still limited to first-order convergence and is not fast enough.
-The latest NAG in MD, AGD+~\cite{cohen2018acceleration}, is therefore utilized to improve the convergence speed, while modifying it for the dynamic mirror space.
-However, the noise in the gradient, which is raised as an open issue in AGD+, would be easily caused in MPC.
-A heuristic that estimates how noisy the gradient is therefore designed to adjust the step size accordingly.
+MD for its optimization in reverse and Reject MPC, but because it is classified as a first-order gradient method.
+Its convergence is still limited to first-order and is not sufficiently fast.
+Therefore, latest NAG in MD, AGD+~\cite{cohen2018acceleration}, is utilized to improve the convergence speed while modifying it for the dynamic mirror space.
+However, AGD+ has pointed out the sensitivity to noise in the gradient wherein MPC easily causes such noise.
+This is because of the approximation error of Monte Carlo method in MPC, which would bias the candidates sampled at each iteration differently.
+To compensate for the varying level of bias, a heuristic is designed that estimated how noisy the gradient is.
+This heuristic is then used to adjust the step size accordingly.